 Youth art takeover.
 To inspire and empower kids, but also to show the many advantages children have over adults, we present a colourful weekend where children take over the Kunsthistorisches Museum, with graffiti sessions, young children dressing up & recreating famous paintings, in front of the original; security guards, cafe & shop assistants mostly young people, meet-&-greet staff all youngsters, for more energy; young people's art show; live music from children (eg. Wiener Saengerknaben sing Radiohead); youth help with PR & TV interviews; fresh interpretations of the art; a vote by all Vienna school children to choose which of 10 pieces of art is Vienna’s favourite young painting; live painting event, with lots of mess, local dance groups re-interpreting pictures with street dance motifs, sleepovers in front favourite paintings, with storytelling by candlelight.
 We call it a dream-over.
 We'll ask Vienna children whose parents migrated here & who speak another language - Mandarin to Turkish, Serbo-Croat to French - to lead tours for adults in that language.

 As a father and mentor, Eugene also wants to show the things he has learnt about the city from his 8 year old son.
 And not just about the city, but life and joy, play and big questions, making friends and seeing opportunities.
 Once a month, his son chooses the clothing style of his father, for that day.
+He wants to show how valuable children are for everybody in the city, even those who do not have any of their own kids.

 Eugene curated the first-ever bus tours of Meidling & Hernals, and in both tours, four locals were invited to the microphone to show us their interpretation of the Bezirk.
 On both tours, 13-year olds contributed their perspectives and told about their lives.